 • Is FMS Ultimate an official school sport?

 Nope.
-We are an independent team operating under the umbrella of Maine Ultimate, a local non-profit that is dedicated to fostering competitive youth ultimate frisbee.
-We have a great relationship with the middle school and elementary school gym teachers and will have, by the end of the 2017 season, taught the 4th-9th grades how to play ultimate in their gym classes, but we have no formal relationship with the disctrict.
+We are an independent team operating under the competitive umbrella of Maine Ultimate, a local non-profit that is dedicated to fostering youth ultimate.
+We have a great relationship with the middle school and elementary school gym teachers and will have, by the end of the 2020 season, taught the 4th-12th grades how to play ultimate in their gym classes, but we have no formal relationship with the district.

 • Does FMS Ultimate have any affiliation with the Falmouth Rec.
 Program?

 No. Again, we’re big fans of the Falmouth Rec.
 Program and appreciate everything they do to help us secure field space and time, but we have no affiliation with them.

 • Who can play on the FMS Ultimate team?